meatpiHQ/wican-fw/README.md

 <img src="https://user-images.githubusercontent.com/94690098/158798541-0317aa4f-ebf5-4e57-83b0-ea3fefeaf4e9.png" width="350" height="500" >

 ## 3. RealDash
-WiCAN can connect with RealDash using WiFi or BLE or USB.
-The Protocol and CAN bitrate must be set using the configuration page.
-BLE is only support on Android and IOS.
-Windows 10 only supports WiFi connection.
+WiCAN-OBD and WiCAN-USB can connect with RealDash using either WiFi or BLE. **The protocol and CAN bitrate must be set using the configuration page**.
+BLE is supported only on Android and iOS.
+Windows 10 supports only WiFi connections.
+Additionally, _WiCAN-USB can connect using the USB interface_.

-## **WiFi Device Configuration:**
+### USB Device Configuration (WiCAN-USB only):
+1. Go to garage then click on the dashboard.
+2. Click Add connection.
+3. Select Adapter (CAN/LIN)
+4. Select RealDash CAN
+5. Select SERIAL/USB
+6. Select device
+7. Set Baud RATE: 4000000 (This is the usb/serial buadrate not the CAN bitrate)
+8. Click next then Done

+### WiFi Device Configuration:

 1. Go to configuration webpage.
 2. Select the baudrate